Queer anarchism: History

 Queer anarchists have been active in protesting and activism, using direct action against what is seen as homonormative consumerism and pink capitalism.
 Queer anarchists have set up squats and autonomous zones as well as urban communities for the queer and LGBT community.
 Rural communities often rely on social media to grow anarchist movements and networks, due to these communities being geographically isolated from urban centers.
 Social networking sites facilitate knowledge transmission that provides alternative ideals to people in rural populations that were previously only available to urban dwellers.

-Many queer anarchists embrace the notion of radical individualism, influenced by individual philosophers like Max Stirner.
-Organizations like ACT-Up a punk anti-racist, anti-fascist organization and supported and composed of queer anarchists organization that has supported queer radicals and direct action.
-Later during the WTO protests queer anarchists played a vital role in organizing the mass protests, the protests would lead to the explosion of the anti-globalization movement.
+Many queer anarchists embrace the notion of radical individualism, influenced by individualist and egoist philosophers like Max Stirner.
+Organizations like ACT-Up, a punk anti-racist, anti-fascist organization, supported and were composed of queer anarchists and have supported queer radicals and direct action.
+Later during the WTO protests, queer anarchists played a vital role in organizing the mass protests.
+The protests would lead to the explosion of the anti-globalization movement.